January 21, 2009

 The Military Academies Program in Israel

 The JINSA Military Academies Program in Israel is a two-week program for cadets and midshipmen attending the U.S. Military Academy, the U.S. Naval Academy, the U.S. Air Force Academy, and the U.S. Coast Guard Academy.
 The program builds bridges for future associations between the U.S. Armed Forces and the Israel Defense Forces.
-At each academy, program participants are selected in a competitive process by supervising faculty.
+At each academy, participants are selected in a competitive process by supervising faculty and receive academic credit for the program.

 During the course of the program, the cadets and midshipmen engage in activities and discussions with young Israeli military officers, highlighting the role of the military in democratic countries, and similarities and differences in officer development.
 In the process, they visit six IDF bases.